Raphire/Win11Debloat/README.md

 In this mode you'll be able to make any of the following changes:
 - Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed) and optionally also remove gaming-related apps.
 - Remove all pinned apps from the start menu.
 NOTE: This applies to all existing and new users.
-(Windows 11 update 22H2 or later only)
+(Windows 11 only)
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable bing search, bing AI & cortana in windows search.
 - Disable tips, tricks, suggestions and ads in start, settings, notifications, windows explorer, and on the lockscreen.
 - Disable Windows Copilot.
 (Windows 11 only)
-- Restore the old Windows 10 style context menu (Windows 11 only)
+- Restore the old Windows 10 style context menu.
+(Windows 11 only)
 - Show hidden files, folders and drives.
 - Show file extensions for known file types.
 - Hide duplicate removable drive entries from the windows explorer navigation pane, so only the entry under 'This PC' remains.